-you must provide cost data over the same period as these sales even if doing so means that such cost data predates the commencement of the investigation period.
+you must provide cost data over the same period as these sales even if doing so means that such cost data predates the commencement of the review period (1 January 2016 to 31 December 2016).

 At any verification meeting you must be prepared to reconcile the costs shown to the accounting records used to prepare the financial statements.